haileys/dprom/README.md

 ### Arch Linux

+Pre-built packages are available on the [releases](https://github.com/haileys/dprom/releases) page.

-This repo ships with default configuration and Arch-compatible systemd units.
-A package can be built with the `PKGBUILD` in the [`pkg/arch/`](/pkg/arch) directory:
+Packages can also be built from source using the `PKGBUILD` in the [`pkg/arch/`](/pkg/arch) directory:

 ```sh-session
 $ cd pkg/arch